Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 Q: How deep are plunge pools?

-A: Most plunge pools range from 4 to 7 feet deep, though custom concrete designs can vary depending on use, site conditions, and design goals.
+A: Most plunge pools range from 4 to 7 feet deep, though custom concrete designs can vary depending on use, site conditions, seating, steps, and design goals.

 Q: Do plunge pools require fencing?

 A: In most Massachusetts towns, yes.
-Safety enclosures, alarms, gates, and barrier requirements depend on local building codes.
+Safety enclosures, alarms, gates, and barrier requirements depend on state and local building codes.
 Homeowners should consult their municipality before planning construction.

 Q: Are plunge pools easier to maintain than regular pools?

 A: Generally, yes.
 Because they hold less water, plunge pools often require fewer chemicals, less filtration, and lower energy use.
-They still need regular care, water balancing, cleaning, and seasonal maintenance.
+They still need regular care, water balancing, cleaning, seasonal opening and closing, and periodic equipment maintenance.

 Q: Can a plunge pool fit in a small backyard?

 A: Often, yes.
 Plunge pools are specifically suited to smaller yards, courtyards, side yards, and compact outdoor living spaces.
-The key is careful planning so the pool, patio, circulation, planting, and privacy all work together.
+The key is careful planning so the pool, patio, circulation, planting, privacy, utilities, and safety barriers all work together.

 Plunge Pool Resources